squadir10/3D-Platformer/README.md

 Kinematic character demo for 3D using a cube for the character.
 This is similar to the 3D platformer demo.

+you need to download Godot and import the project in the software

 ## Screenshots

 ![Screenshot](screenshots/ingame.png)